zaphosting/docs/docs/squad-firststeps-dashboard.md

 ---
-id: game-firststeps-dashboard
+id: squad-firststeps-dashboard
-title: "Avorion: Dashboard overview"
+title: "Squad: Dashboard overview"
-description: Information about the dashboard of an Avorion server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Squad server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 services:
   - gameserver